 PhD Programs Overview

-The School of Public Affairs offers three doctoral degrees: the PhD in Justice, Law & Society, PhD in Political Science, and PhD in Public Administration.
+The School of Public Affairs offers three doctoral degrees: the PhD in Justice, Law & Criminology, PhD in Political Science, and PhD in Public Administration.
 The programs are designed to offer students an opportunity to engage in interdisciplinary research and coursework across the school and university, and many students take one of their fields outside their home department.

 During the first year we give our students two invaluable tools to succeed in the program and in an academic career.
 First is a working knowledge of the ideas and issues in each field, gained by taking 2 or 3 proseminars in areas of interest; and second, development of the methodological skills needed to conduct effective research in the student's field of study, gained by taking 2 or 3 methods courses.